 HeadStart is a major programme funded by Big Lottery, which involves areas across England trialing a broad range of initiatives for improving resilience in children and young people aged 10-16, who may be facing challenges to their emotional wellbeing.

-Big Lottery are funding six local authority-led partnerships - in Blackpool, Cornwall, Hull, Kent, Newham and Wolverhampton.
+Big Lottery has committed £55m to fund six local authority-led partnerships - in Blackpool, Cornwall, Hull, Kent, Newham and Wolverhampton.

 HeadStart programmes involve a partnership between schools, voluntary sector providers and young people themselves as well as a range of other agencies who seek to support young people and build resilience.
 Each partnership bases their approach on the local context and trials different ways to help children and young people to:

 - Do well at school

 - Avoid getting involved in risky behaviour, such as drug use

 - Enjoy life

 All HeadStart partnerships include universal help (aiming to work with every person in a given school or year group) and providing targeted help for those who might find extra support helpful.

 Within the context of the HeadStart programme, a common measurement framework - the Wellbeing Measurement Framework - was developed to ensure consistent measurement across the programme.
 The Framework is a set of validated measures assessing children's emotional wellbeing, mental health issues, coping strategies and risk and resilience factors.
 It has been developed by the HeadStart Learning Team and with further funding from the Big Lottery Fund it will be made accessible to schools outside of the HeadStart programme in 2017.
 Please get in touch with EBPU to find out more at email@example.com.